jersson/github-client-sample/README.md

 ```

 ## how to run the code?
-This is a class library so you can run a console client I built, it's just an example and you can use the `dotnet run --project GitHubConsoleDemo` command in the root folder or the `dotnet run` command in the `GitHubConsoleDemo` folder:
+This is a class library so you can run a console client I built, it's just an example and you can use the `dotnet run --project GitHubConsoleDemo` command in the root folder or the `dotnet run` command in the `./src/GitHubConsoleDemo` folder:
 ```
 Put your GitHub username: jersson
 Hello jersson, this is your GitHub information: